 Valero’s refining margin indicators

-Valero Energy publishes regional crack indicators where its refineries operate.
-The four areas where Valero operates its refineries are the US Gulf Coast (or USGC), the US Midcontinent, the US West Coast (or USWC), and the North Atlantic.
+Valero Energy (VLO) announces area-wise crack indicators where its refineries operate.
+The four regions where Valero operates its refineries are US Gulf Coast (or USGC), US Midcontinent (or Midcon), US West Coast (or USWC), and North Atlantic.